acampove/rx_run3/README.md

 1. If the entries in `mcfuntuple.yaml` are different.
 1. If there are samples in `info.yaml` are not found in `mcfuntuple.yaml`.
 In which case `MCDecayTree` will not be made.

+The second argument is a list of strings representing samples.
+Here they represent inclusive samples, which should be skipped; this argument is optional.

 ### Run Validation